 The Internet and new digital media formats and channels have changed the face of business in the new millennium.
 Internet entrepreneurs, ISPs and other service providers, and online retailers face the most dynamic and complex commercial environment ever known – and with that comes the need for legal services just as dynamic and innovative, to help you meet the unique and difficult challenges doings business in cyberspace presents.

-The attorneys at The Idell Firm, LLP are uniquely qualified to address the very specialized and complex issues of Internet law — one of the few firms in the country to have a specifically focused area of Internet practice.
+The attorneys at The Idell Firm, A Professional Corporation, are uniquely qualified to address the very specialized and complex issues of Internet law — one of the few firms in the country to have a specifically focused area of Internet practice.

 Our attorneys are able to provide comprehensive Internet legal services of the highest caliber — and with the personal attention and economy that “big firms” cannot provide.